Dr. Rostislav Ignatov, MD

 To close this disconnect, substance use care must evolve from a reactive, crisis-oriented model to a more proactive, perception-aware system.
 That includes:

-This study utilizes data from the “2022-2023 National Survey on Drug Use and Health (NSDUH)” dataset and Haven data for treatment numbers.
+This study utilizes data from the “2022-2023 National Survey on Drug Use and Health (NSDUH)” dataset and The Haven Detox data for treatment numbers.

-State-level and total U.S. estimates were extracted for substance use from selected NSDUH tables, while substance use treatment data was sourced from HAVEN data.
+State-level and total U.S. estimates were extracted for substance use from selected NSDUH tables, while substance use treatment data was sourced from The Haven Detox data.

 Data analysis included compiling substance use data by state, calculating ratios of consumption to treatment at the national level, and identifying the top 5 states by both total and per capita consumption for each substance, with per capita rates calculated using state-level consumption estimates divided by state population.